 Still, however, the tendency of every thing was to confusion and violence.
-The troubles of the times, too, rather than a positive want of the means of subsistence, had brought on a famine in the capital; and the populace of fauxbourgs, the most degraded certainly in France, having assembled and armed themselves, determined to go to Versailles; the greater part with a blind desire for vengcance on the royal family, but others only with the purpose of bringing the king from Versailles, and forcing him to reside in the more ancient, but scarcely habitable palace of the Thuilleries, in the midst of Paris.
-The National Guards clamoured to accompany this sayage multitude.
-Lafayette opposed their inclination; the municipality of Paris hesitated, but supported it; he resisted nearly the whole of the 5th of October, while the road to Versailles was already thronged with an exasperated mob of above a hundred thousand ferocious men and women, until, at last, finding the multitude were armed, and even had cannon, he asked and received an order to march from the competent authority, and set off at four o'clock in the afternoon, as one going to a post of imminent danger, which it had clearly become his duty to occupy.

-He arrived at Versailles at ten o'clock at night, after having been on horseback from before daylight in the morning, and having made, during the whole interval, both at Paris and on the road, incredible exertions to control the multitude and calm the soldiers.
-"The Marquis de Lafavette at last entered the Château." says Madame de Staël, " and, passing through the apartment where we were. went to the king.
+The troubles of the times, too, rather than a positive want of the means of subsistence, had brought on a famine in the capital; and the populace of fauxbourgs, the most degraded certainly in France, having assembled and armed themselves, determined to go to Versailles; the greater part with a blind desire for vengeanco on the royal family, but others only with the purpose of bringing the king from Versailles, and forcing him to reside in the more ancient, but scarcely habitable palace of the Thuilleries, in the midst of Paris.
+The National Guards clamoured to accompany this savage multitude.
+Lafayette opposed their inclination; the municipality of Paris hesitated, but supported it; he resisted nearly the whole of the 5th of October, while the road to Versailles was already thronged with an exasperated mob of above a hundred thousand ferocious men and women, until, at last, finding the multitude were armed, and even had cannon, he asked and received an order to march from the c mpetent authority, and set off at four o'clock in the afturnoon, as one going to a post of imminent danger, which it had clearly become his duty to occupy at Paris and on the road, incredible exertions to control the multitude and calm the soldiers.
+"The Marquis de Lafavette at last entered the Château," says Madame de Staël, "and, passing through the apartment where we were, went to the king.
 We all pressed round him as if he were the master of events, and yet the popular party was already more powerful than its chief, and principles were yielding to factions, or rather were beginning to serve as their pretexts.
-M. de Lafavette's manner was perfectly calm ; nobody ever saw it otherwise ; but his delicacy suffered from the importance of the part he was called to act.
-He asked for the interior posts of the Château, in order that he might ensure their safety.
+M. de Lafayette's manner was perfectly calm; nobody ever saw it otherwise; but his delicacy suffered from the importance of the part he was called to act He asked for the interior posts of the Château, in order that he might ensure their safety.
 Only the outer posts were granted to him."
 This refusal was not disrespectful to him who made the request.
-It was given simply because the etiquette of the court reserved the guard of the royal person and family to another body of mcn.
+It was given simply because the etiquette of the court reserved the guard of the royal person and family to another body of men.
 Lafavette, therefore, answered for the National Guards, and for the posts committed to them; but he could answer for no more; and his pledge was faithfully and desperately redeemed.